-SUMMARY OF AUDIT RESULTS
+Section I - SUMMARY OF AUDIT RESULTS

-As required by United States Office of Management and Budget Circular A-133, Section .505, the following is a summary of the results of the audit of The Charter School at Waterstone, Inc., for the fiscal year ended June 30, 2014:
+As required by Title 2 U.S. Code of Federal Regulations Section 200.515, the following is a summary of the results of the audit of The Charter School at Waterstone, Inc., for the fiscal year ended June 30, 2018:

 Financial Statements Results Type of Financial Statement Opinion Unmodified Internal Control Over Financial Reporting: Material weakness identified?
 Significant deficiency identified that is not considered to be a material weakness?
 Noncompliance material to financial statements noted?
 No None reported.
 No Federal Awards Internal control over major program: Material weakness identified?
-Significant deficiency identified that is not considered to be a material weakness?
-No None reported.
+Significant deficiency identified that is not considered to be a No material weakness?
+None reported.
 Type of auditor's report issued on compliance for major program?
-Unmodified Any audit findings disclosed that are required to be reported in accordance with Section 510(a) of OMB Circular A-133?
-No Identification of major program: Child Nutrition Cluster (CFDA#'s 10.553, 10.555) Dollar threshold used to distinguish between Type A and Type B programs: \$300,000 Auditee qualified as low-risk auditee?
+Unmodified Any audit findings disclosed that are required to be reported under 2 CFR Section 200.516(a)?
+No Identification of major program: Child Nutrition Cluster (CFDA#'s 10.553, 10.555) Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as low-risk auditee?
 No